FancySensei/gam-ball/README.md

  * "5" -- Toogle physics debug draw.
  * "[" -- Toogle step by step physics.
  * "]" -- Next frame of the physics calculation.
 Note: It's not "one step" but actually "one frame" (we don't update graphic transforms on each step, only on each frame)
+ * "?quality" -- Query parameters for graphic quality, can be "high", "medium" or "low".